YJDoc2/8086-Emulator/syntax.md

 XLAT always takes base address of table from BX. the form in manual (XLAT source-table) allows source-table to documentation purpose label, indicating where the BX offset points, but XLAT always takes BX as offset, even if the label points to some other, hence that form is not supported here. https://www.felixcloutier.com/x86/xlat:xlatb

-push and pop only supports word label
+push and pop only supports word label / word operand

 lds and les are not supported, as they are used to load/store a 32 bit pointer, which we don't support
 <br/>